ShouvikGhosh2048/website/src/content/blog/physics-reinforcement-learning-environment-release-0.1.md

 - Playing the world

 # Training
-Currently only Genetic Algorithms have been implemented.
+Currently only genetic algorithms have been implemented.
 For genetic algorithms, you can choose:
 - Number of agents in each generation
 - Number of times to repeat a move: The physics environment currently plays each move for 1/60th of a second.
 Repeating a move allows the move to be played over a longer duration of time, thus making larger movements likelier (compared to multiple left-right moves, each played over a small duration of time and thus the player only moving a small distance).